rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 - How large is the AI Safety community relative to the general AI/DL research community?
 How can this be measured?
 How might this change with regard to research, funding, participation, and progress, among other things?
 - How do AI Safety and the general AI/DL community overlap?
 How might this change with regard to research, funding, participation, and progress, among other things?
+- To what extent does the general AI/DL community focus on or address AI risk mitigation?

 and, more generally:

 - How does the amount of interest in, funding in, and participation in the AI Safety community affect progress in AI Safety?

 __Contribution__: With these questions in mind, I contribute a search and a comparison of research terms relevant to AI Safety and to DL/AI research using Google Scholar, the LessWrong/EAF API, OpenAlex, and ArXiV[^10].
 Additionally, I forecast the near-term future of AI Safety research, of DL/AI research, and of the share of research in AI/DL that AI Safety takes up.

+__Summary Statement__: Reducing the risk from AI is important.
+AI risk mitigation might improve if more AI/DL researchers worked in the field AI Safety or addressed AI safety in their work.

 <!-- __Disclaimer__: I only have an undergraduate degree in Mathematics and Neuroscience; I have never performed a literature review of AI Safety research; I have never published research in a scientific journal; An -->